Wondering which Bonaventure Cemetery tours are best — or if you should even tour it at all?

 Final Reminders When Visiting Bonaventure Cemetery

-Don’t forget to book your tours in advance, and don’t forget bug repellant and water, unless your tour guide provides them.
+Don’t forget to book your tours in advance, and be sure to bring bug repellant and water, unless your tour guide provides them.

 - Bonaventure Dash Tickets